 REVIEW: Liquid Ears Wireless Over-Ear Headphones – Affordable and Does The Job Just Fine

-Liquid Ears have a range of affordable headphones that have good sound and sturdy design for a fraction of the price of ANC headsets on the market.
+Liquid Ears have a range of affordable headphones that have good sound and sturdy design for a fraction of the price of other branded BT headsets on the market.

-I reviewed a pair of $35 Wireless Over-Ear Headphones, one of the cheapest headphones we’ve had on the review desk at ChannelNews.
+I reviewed a pair of $35 Wireless Over-Ear Headphones, one of the most affordable headphones we’ve had on the review desk at ChannelNews.

-The adage of you get what you pay for rings true – but for the seriously low RRP, you get a product that does the job without a hitch.
+The adage of you get what you pay for doesn’t ring true in this case, with a seriously low RRP, you get a product that does the job without a hitch.